oracle-livelabs/developer/db-application-development/adb-with-wallet/adb-with-wallet.md

     ![connection string](images/tls-conn-string.png =75%x*  "connection string")

-    the connection string would look as below
+    The connection string will look like this.

     ```
     <copy>